fplab/ui-for-pl/src/educational-technology.rst

     :filter: key == 'guo2013online'

   Python Tutor is an online tutoring system.
 This is a form of program visualization that shows the state of memory (stack frames and the heap) as a piece of code executes, essentially creating visual code traces.
+The tool was designed based on common features of other existing program visualization tools and then updated based on user feedback.
+The paper acknowledges that study results may determine that new features may be needed to support active learning, such as adding questions and quizzes along with the visualizations.

 .. container:: bib-item